Death is like the insect

 -Death, By Emily Dickinson

 I wake up in a dark place.
-Afraid.
 Alone.
 I try to scream, but there is no air.
-All is damp soil.
-It presses against my eyelids, my lips, my nostrils, trying to get in.
+All is damp soil and it presses against my eyelids, my lips, my nostrils, trying to get in.
 I begin to claw desperately, my fingertip scraping the rocky soil.

 Finally, I feel cool night air as my hand breaks the surface.
 I pull myself up, crawling to the overground and collapsing upon the earth.
 I begin to gasp, pulling in the oxygen as quickly as I can, my head spinning.